The Holiday Season

 Around this time last year, I was eagerly waiting for my 40-day yoga revolution program to start, and if you want to hear about this journey, you can find it here.
 This program was a great introduction to the Baptise yoga method and started me on my meditation journey.
 I realized how much more freeing it was to not worry about making all of these life-altering changes on January 1st every year.
-This year, I followed a new plan, and any of you who maybe haven’t started what you wanted or perhaps now you want to make some changes, guess what???
+This year, I followed a new plan, and for any of you who maybe haven’t started what you wanted or perhaps now you want to make some changes, guess what???
 That’s awesome!
 You’ve manifested it in your mind, so really, you have already started!
 SWEET, right!?!
 What I found was to take a day or two to think about how you can make these changes.
 I find it super helpful to say to myself. “just make it 30 days and see what happens after that”.
-Breaking up your “new year, new you” plan helps me stay motivated and not become overwhelmed, inflated with defeat, and then inevitably giving up.
+Breaking up my “new year, new you” plan helps me stay motivated and not become overwhelmed, inflated with defeat, and then inevitably give up.

 I guess what I’m trying to say is don’t feel guilty if you haven’t made any life-altering changes yet.
 What is meant for you will come in perfect timing.
 Every day can be your new year, and every day is a chance to start fresh, make a fork in the path, and turn in a new direction.

-Come with me on my 30 day journey
+Come with me on my 30-day journey

 Interest in integrating yoga into your life for the new year?
 I would love for you to come on my 30-yoga journey with Adriene in her Breath series.
 Her series starts on day one with nothing other than a welcome video.
 It’s a great way to start slowly and get yourself motivated for the next 30 days of transformation.
-Her 2021 series can be found on her channel here.
+Her series can be found on her channel here.

 Other ways to start the new year

-If you’re looking to create some balance internally, check out my post on a quick 7-day chakra flows I found from one of my favorite yogis, Allie #journeyjunkie.
+If you’re looking to create some balance internally, check out my post on a quick 7-day chakra flow, I found from one of my favorite yogis, Allie #journeyjunkie.
 The blog post on this can be found here, and if you want a more in-depth look at our seven main chakras, you can find that here.
 Or maybe you need to rebalance your five embodied elements, create and find balance within all of the elements that make you, you.
-Here is this series, and each element has a lovely yoga flow to pull it all together: Fire Element, Earth Element, Air Element, Water Element and the Spirit Element.
+Here is this series, and each element has a lovely yoga flow to pull it all together: Fire Element, Earth Element, Air Element, Water Element, and Spirit Element.

 It’s OK to not be OK all the time

 And if you are someone who is struggling with anxiety and depression, please know that you are not alone, and the brighter days will shine again.
 We need to normalize not being OK, sometimes we are not OK, and that’s OK.
-If you want to learn more about my most recent mental health journey, you can find the other installments here: Part 1, Part 2 and Part 3.
+If you want to learn more about my most recent mental health journey, you can find the other installments here: Part 1, Part 2, and Part 3.

 Sending you all the feels